jotka/java-design-patterns/README-STRUCTURAL.txt

 Adapter
 -------
 Convert the interface of a class into another interface clients expect.
-/ Adapter lets classes work together, that could not otherwise because of incompatible interfaces.
+Adapter lets classes work together, that could not otherwise because of incompatible interfaces.

+Adapter is used when you have an abstract interface, and you want to map that interface to another object which has similar functional role, but a different interface.

 Bridge
 ------
-Compose objects into tree structures to represent part-whole hierarchies.
+Compose objects into tree structures to represent part-whole hierarchies. is very similar to Adapter, but we call it Bridge when you define both the abstract interface and the underlying implementation.
+ I.e. you're not adapting to some legacy or third-party code, you're the designer of all the code but you need to be able to swap out different implementations.

 Composite
 ---------